 In the 17th century, both the Chinese and the Dutch took an interest in the Tainan area and whoever could hold the wind in their hands had a strategic advantage.
 The technologies of the ships, the shapes of their hulls, the design and rigging of the sails were different between the Asian junks and the European ships (e.g. brigantines and fully rigged ships).
 Thus the diverse ships could catch the wind in different ways.

-The public is invited to walk through the space and actively listen to the sonic composition inspired by the action of the wind on an old sailing ship.
-On one hand the artists have chosen to work with natural materials, striving to learn techniques of the era of the sailing vessels.
+On one hand the artists chose to work with natural materials, striving to revive techniques of the 17th century.
 On the other hand, they utilize electronics to activate the installation and orchestrate sensations as in a hybrid environment.

 Many thanks to iii, Wen Chin Fu, the Heritage Architectural Materials Bank 文資建材銀行, Yu-jung Chen 陳昱榮, Xin Ping, 林書杰, Mike Rijnierse and Stroom Den Haag.